rileyL6122428/ZombieSockets/README.md

 The development demo of this game can be found [here][heroku].
 The demo character (an unfilled circle) can be moved by pressing the w,a,s,d keys.
-*NOTE* Currently, to start the demo, two users must be on the site at the same time.
-For a single visitor, this can be accomplished by opening two browser windows and signing onto the site.
+*NOTE* Currently, to start the demo, four users must be on the site at the same time.
+For a single visitor, this can be accomplished by opening four browser windows and signing onto the site.

 [heroku]: https://pure-wave-76976.herokuapp.com/